hepplerj/Dissertation/ch2.dissertation.Heppler.md

 . .
 And I was the gun for hire."^[Hamann quoted in @trounstine1982movers, 96.]

 And build San Jose did.
-The city approved over 1,400 annexations between 1945 and 1970 including many that were narrow strips --- "shoestring" annexations
---- snaking outward, sometimes only on one half of a street, to capture a desirable subdivision, commercial center, or street intersection.
+The city approved over 1,400 annexations between 1945 and 1970 including many that were narrow strips---"shoestring" annexations---snaking outward, sometimes only on one half of a street, to capture a desirable subdivision, commercial center, or street intersection.
 In some areas, annexations became a tool of coercion.
 Annex enough areas around hold-outs, city officials reasoned, and pockets of non-annexed land would have little choice but to succumb.^["Annexations by Year", 2011, City of San Jose Planning Division; "City Size by Year", 2011, City of San Jose Planning Division; Belser, *Planning Progress 1956*, 47; @trounstine1982movers, 93; "Correcting San Jose's Boomtime Mistake," *Business Week*, September 19, 1970,
 p.
 74; Stanford Law Review, *San Jose*, 5.]
-Hamann's drive for land became so aggressive that his staff became known as "Dutch's Panzer division" — named after the swift motorized armored tank squadrons of the Third Reich — as annexations sprawled outward from the city core.^[@trounstine1982movers, 93.]
+Hamann's drive for land became so aggressive that his staff became known as "Dutch's Panzer division"---named after the swift motorized armored tank squadrons of the Third Reich---as annexations sprawled outward from the city core.^[@trounstine1982movers, 93.]
 "They say San Jose is going to become another Los Angeles," Hamann rebuked his critics.
 "Believe me, I'm going to do the best in my power to make that come true."^[Stanford Environmental Law Society, *San Jose: Sprawling City*, 17.
-See also Matthews, "Los Angeles of the North," *Journal of Urban History*, ###.]
-Under Hamann's tenure, the San Jose Chamber of Commerce spent nearly \$1 million to attract new industries to the city.
+See also Matthews, "Los Angeles of the North," *Journal of Urban History*,
+###.]
+Under Hamann's tenure, the San Jose Chamber of Commerce spent nearly \$1
+million to attract new industries to the city.
 The population boomed and the city sprawled.
 "It was just growth, growth, growth," Al Ruffo, San Jose's mayor in the 1940s, recalled approvingly.
 "That was everybody's song.
 And Dutch sang it the loudest."^["Hamann: San Jose's Growth Guru," *San Jose Mercury*, 1999.]

 San Jose's pro-growth contingent received enthusiastic support from the city's newspaper, the *San Jose Mercury*, and its new manager, Joe Ridder.
 The Ridder newspaper empire owned several large publications in the United States, including the *St. Paul Dispatch*, *Duluth Herald*, *Manhattan's Journal of Commerce*, and the *Seattle Times*.
 When the family of Everis Hayes sold the morning *News* and evening *Mercury* in 1952 after the paper owner's death, the Ridder family promptly purchased the newspaper.^["The Ridders Buy Again," *Time*, August 4, 1952.]
-Joe Ridder was sent to manage the new daily paper and defined the paper's revised pro-growth mission, saying that he hoped to make the *Mercury News* "not only among the best newspapers on the Pacific Coast but a vital and constructive force in the development of San Jose and its territory."^[*San Jose Mercury*, July 1952, quoted in
+Joe Ridder was sent to manage the new daily paper and defined the paper's revised pro-growth mission, saying that he hoped to make the *Mercury News* "not only among the best newspapers on the Pacific Coast but a vital and constructive force in the development of San Jose and its territory."^[*San Jose Mercury*, July 1952, quoted in @trounstine1982movers,
-@trounstine1982movers, p.
+p.
 89; @abbott1995frontier, p.
 40.]
-When
-asked why he was so enthusiastic about San Jose's growth, Ridder
-responded: "Trees don't read newspapers."^[Quoted in Stanford Law Review, *San Jose*, 17.]
+When asked why he was so enthusiastic about San Jose's growth, Ridder responded: "Trees don't read newspapers."^[Quoted in Stanford Law Review, *San Jose*, 17.]

 ![Annexations in San Jose, 1940 - 2011.
 For an interactive version of this visualization, see